 Little did we know what lie ahead of us!
 I can't honestly say that I would've been able to obey willingly or joyfully if I had known.
 At the very least, I would have struggled.
 At times I still have to remind myself that obedience with a bad attitude is still disobedience.
 The last five weeks have not been so easy.

+The day we left the Pacific Northwest, somewhere around midnight, in the middle of nowhere Montana, I turned the driver's seat back over to Rick so I could get some sleep after a lengthy stretch of white-knuckle driving (it was my first time ever pulling a trailer and I was, quite frankly, scared out of my mind to attempt it!).
 The roads and weather were wonderfully clear when I fell asleep, but I was awakened a short time later to the motion of our van and trailer fishtailing several times from one side of the road to the other as Rick tried to regain control after unexpectedly hitting a patch of black ice.
 He just about had everything brought back under control again when our trailer suddenly jack-knifed, spinning our van so we were then facing the traffic originally behind us, and we began sliding backwards down the highway toward the center median.
 Our children were awakened, dazed and disoriented, to the sounds of their father speaking a language quite foreign to them; a language which reportedly many truckers, sailors, and construction crews are fluent in. ;-) (My apologies for the stereotyping to the innocent employed in those industries!)
 Having been in a roll-over accident as a child, I instinctively knew that we were most likely doomed to take a frightening rollercoaster ride in the median, and all I could do was THINK the word "Jesus" repeatedly in my mind.
 In my sleepiness, I couldn't even get it out of my mouth!
 (Thank goodness God's thoughts are higher than ours, but He still understands and honors our silent prayers anyway!)
 Our trailer pulled our van backwards down into the median, and back up the other side before gravity (and God) intervened, and the tail end of the trailer began to slide sideways back down toward the lowest point of the median.
 After coming to a rest, we checked to make sure our children were safe and okay before Rick got out to check on the condition of our van and trailer.
 The chiropractic adjustment done on my back a few days prior was undone in the accident.
 But otherwise, we were all fine.
 And our animals hardly noticed anything was wrong.
 Our big lovable dog looked up from her napping spot on the van floor, looking at us as if to say, "What's all the commotion for?", and promptly laid her head back down on her paws and returned to her blissful rest.
 When Rick returned to the driver's seat, he informed me that a tire on the trailer was bent sideways & we could not proceed with the trip until it was repaired, but we also knew we could not just sit there in the middle of nowhere waiting for the sun to rise, hoping to be rescued.
 So Rick hit the gas pedal and hobble-hot-rodded us out of median before we became a sitting target for other vehicles that might become another victim of the invisible ice.
 We got ourselves safely to the other side of the road, heading east again, and called the rental company's customer service department.
 We were told to get ourselves to the next town and they'd send someone out to look at it in the morning.
 So we crawled along at a snail's pace on the side of the highway for the next who-knows-how-many-miles until we reached the lights of civilization again.
 Thankfully there was a motel night manager there who had sympathy on our plight and allowed us to sneak our dog and three cats into our room so they wouldn't freeze in the van overnight.
 By the time our heads hit the pillows, it was nearing 4am.
 The trailer company guy was due to arrive shortly after sunrise.
 It was the soundest short night of sleep we'd had in awhile!
 When we awakened to the new day, and had the chance to see the damage to our van in daylight, we realized just how protected we were from what could have been.
 At some point in the accident, the front corner of our trailer had swung around far enough to put a large vertical dent in the side of our van EXACTLY where one of our daughters had been sleeping with her head nestled in a pillow against the window.
 Had the trailer hit with any more force than it did, it would have shattered the window she was sleeping against.
 She never even felt the impact there.
 If angels get bruises, they sure got some that night from working overtime to protect us during our accident!!
 Throughout the remainder of our trip, we saw more deserted remains of roll-over accidents than we cared to count, as well as several accidents with emergency service providers still on the scene.
 Without a doubt, God was certainly answering prayers for protection on our behalf that night.

 ~ Michelle